duststorm/makehuman/trunk/makehuman/docs/source/writing_plugins.rst

         ...

 If a lengthy operation includes blocking on sockets or pipes, it is advised to use a python thread.
 However this has been shown to be problematic on Linux.
-See the clock plugin example for example code on how to use threads.
+To get around the problems on linux you should not access any makehuman structures from within your thread, but use mh.callAsync to call the methods from the main thread.
+See the clock plugin example for example code on how to use threads correctly.